 \begin{definition} \citep{he_random_2023}.
 A binary choice rule $\rho$ has a linear differentiation representation if there exists $\beta\in \mathbb{R}^n$, an $n\times n$ symmetric positive-definite matrix $\Sigma$, and a continuous, strictly increasing function $G$, such that

 \end{definition}

-From Definitions \ref{def:L1_complexity_rho} and \ref{def:L2_complexity}, it is immediate that the intersection between $L_1$-Complexity and the LDM is trivial.
-Below, we discuss two axes along which the models differ.\\ \\ \textit{Dominance}.
+\textit{\textbf{Dominance}}.
 As Theorem \ref{THM:representation} implies, the $L_1$-Complexity model satisfies a dominance property (M4), wherein if $x$ attribute-wise dominates $y$ (written $x>_{D} y$), the choice probability $\rho(x,y)$ is maximal.
 Consider a weaker dominance notion, which requires only that if $x>_{D} y$ and $w\not>_{D} z$, then $\rho(x,y)\geq \rho(w,z)$.
-When there are three or more attributes, the LDM fails this dominance notion\footnote{When there are two attributes, there are certain parameterizations of the LDM that satisfy the dominance notion.}.
+When there are three or more attributes, the LDM violates this dominance notion.

 \begin{prop} Suppose $\rho$ has a linear differentiation representation and at least 3 attributes are non-null.
 There exists $x,y,w,z\in\mathbb{R}$, such that $x>_{D}y$ and $w\not>_{D}z$, such that $\rho(x,y)<\rho(w,z)$. \end{prop}